A runner being treated by a sports podiatrist in San Francisco.

 Diagnosis is usually made through a physical examination, and imaging like X-rays or MRI may be used to rule out fractures or assess severe damage.

 Treatment typically involves rest, ice, and elevation.
 A boot or brace may be used for immobilization in severe cases, and physical therapy may be recommended for recovery.
+Our premier San Francisco sports podiatrist will curate a custom treatment plan to ensure your recovery is smooth.

 Shin Splints